Common Accessibility Issues: How to Understand & Fix Them

 Web accessibility issues refer to obstacles that prevent users with disabilities, visual, auditory, motor, or cognitive, from accessing digital content effectively.

-These problems affect how users feel about your site.
-They can also lower the number of people who can access it.
-Additionally, they might violate laws like the ADA (Americans with Disabilities Act) or WCAG (Web Content Accessibility Guidelines).
+These problems affect users' feelings about your site, can lower the number of people who can access it, and might violate laws like the ADA (Americans with Disabilities Act) or WCAG (Web Content Accessibility Guidelines).

 Mostly, users who rely on assistive technologies like screen readers, voice commands, or keyboard-only navigation are affected.
 Some accessibility mistakes may seem small, but they can significantly impact how a person understands your content.